We should be notified as soon as possible when a person dies. You cannot report a death or apply for survivors benefits online.

 - If you are getting benefits on your spouse's or parent's record:

-- We'll automatically change any monthly benefits you receive to survivor benefits after we receive the report of death.
+- We'll automatically change any monthly benefits you receive to survivors benefits after we receive the report of death.

 - We may be able to pay the Special Lump-Sum Death Payment automatically.